 Stream Azure monitoring data to an event hub or external partner

-Azure Monitor provides a complete full stack monitoring solution for applications and services in Azure, in other clouds, and on-premises.
-In addition to using Azure Monitor for analyzing that data and leveraging it for different monitoring scenarios, you may need to send it to other monitoring tools in your environment.
+Azure Monitor provides full stack monitoring for applications and services in Azure, in other clouds, and on-premises.
 In most cases, the most effective method to stream monitoring data to external tools is using Azure Event Hubs.
-This article provides a brief description on how to do this and then lists some of the partners where you can send data.
+This article provides a brief description on how to stream data and then lists some of the partners where you can send it.
 Some have special integration with Azure Monitor and may be hosted on Azure.

 Create an Event Hubs namespace